 Making it free or cheaper to get healthcare can make more people use services.

-Dr Parry of Flinders University, Australia, has published on the issues of children experiencing homelessness.
+Our CHAMPIONS research partner and international advisor Dr Yvonne Parry, Associate Professor in Nursing at Flinders University, Australia, has published on the issues of children experiencing homelessness.